Part 1

 God says he is good to those who wait for him.

-But what it means is those who wait for his deliverance will deem him to be good.
+But it means those who wait for his deliverance will ultimately deem him to be good.

-As we draw near to God during distress and see the outcomes he produces, we will understand his excellence in new ways and at new levels that we did not comprehend previously.
+God says that as we draw near to him during distress and wait to see the outcomes he produces, we will understand his excellence in new ways and at new levels we did not comprehend previously.

 We will discover that his love is inexhaustible, unchanging, unwavering, ever-present, and utterly dependable.